AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 The JSON representation of `response` object is made of these parts:
 - mandatory `id` member of type Integer : the identifier of the request this response corresponds to
 - optional `error` member : whether an error occurred during the parsing of the method or during it's execution this member **MUST** be present and valued.
 If no errors occurred this member **MUST NOT** be present.
 For a detailed structure of the `error` member see below.
 - optional `result` member : This has to be set, if the corresponding request requires a result from the user.
 If no errors occurred by invoking the corresponding function, this member **MUST** be present even if one or more informations are null.
-The type can be of Object or single type Array.
+The type can be of Object or single type Array or Primitive string/number.
 If no data is meant back for the issuer (the method is void on the receiver) or an error occurred this member **MUST NOT** be present.

 You'll notice here some differences with standard JSON-RPC-2.0.
 Namely the result member is not always required.
 Basically a response like this :
 ```json